CompanyMood/api-documentation/source/includes/_oauth.md

 }
 ```

-You can create a new session and get the `auth_token` and other important informations about the just logged in user by sending the `email` and `password` to this endpoint.
+You can create a new oauth session and get the `auth_token` and other important informations
+about the just logged in user by sending a `id_token` to this endpoint.

 The returned role can be "admin", "employee" or "department_manager".